 Tanglewood in Lenox, Massachusetts, is the summer home of the Boston Symphony Orchestra (BSO) and the setting for a wide variety of musical performances each year.
 There's no better place in all of New England to spread out a picnic blanket, feast on gourmet goodies and listen to live music as the sun sets and the stars unveil themselves.
-2017 marks its 80th season.
+2018 marks Tanglewood's 81st season.

 - James Taylor returns to his beloved Tanglewood once again on the 3rd and 4th of July.
 The Independence Day concert will be followed by fireworks.
-(July 3 and 4) Other popular artists who will take the Tanglewood stage in 2017 include: Boz Scaggs and Michael McDonald (June 30), John Mellencamp with Emmylou Harris and Carlene Carter (July 1), Natalie Merchant (July 2), David Sedaris (August 20), Diana Ross (August 30) and the Avett Brothers (September 1).
+(July 3 and 4) Other popular artists who will take the Tanglewood stage in 2018 include: David Crosby (June 16), Stephen Stills and Judy Collins (June 17), Alison Krauss (June 19), Andy Grammer (June 22), Bela Fleck and the Flecktones (June 29), Ry Cooder and Emmylou Harris (July 1) and Peter Frampton with the Steve Miller Band (July 2).

-- Tanglewood on Parade will feature a full day of activities, culminating in a gala concert with Charles Dutoit, Moritz Gnann, Keith Lockhart, Bramwell Tovey and John Williams conducting.
+- Tanglewood on Parade will feature a full day of activities, culminating in a gala concert with Charles Dutoit, Keith Lockhart, Bramwell Tovey and John Williams conducting.
 The combined forces of the Boston Symphony, Boston Pops, and Tanglewood Music Center orchestras will present works including the traditional performance of Tchaikovsky's 1812 Overture featuring fireworks.
-(August 1)
+(August 7)

 - Boston Pops Laureate Conductor John Williams, one of the best-known composers of his generation with credits that include some of the 20th and 21st centuries' most memorable film scores, will be joined by Nelsons for the always popular Film Night at Tanglewood.
-(August 19) Williams fans will also want to attend the world premiere of his new work, Markings, for solo violin, strings, and harp.
-(July 16)
+(August 11) Williams fans will also want to attend the world premiere of his new work during the Leonard Bernstein Memorial Concert.
+(August 19)

 Tanglewood, located in the Berkshire hills of western Massachusetts, had its beginnings in 1936 when the BSO gave its first outdoor concerts in the area, a three-concert series held under a tent for a total crowd of 15,000.